bibhabasuiitkgp/Media-Processor-Microservice/README.md

 ## Example References

-The `Example_reference` folder contains processed samples that demonstrate the system's capabilities.
+The `Example_Reference` folder contains processed samples that demonstrate the system's capabilities.
 You can use these as reference points to understand the expected output quality and features.

 ## Error Handling